 If you’ve ever taken a quick peek at Google Analytics, you were probably thinking to yourself, “What is going on here?
 Where do I even begin?”

-You need to know where to click and what you need to do exactly to find the reports that are most important to you and your website.
-You don’t want to miss out on information that could mean more money in your pocket.
+If you’re starting out on Google Analytics, you need to find the most important reports to you and your website – and quickly understand what all the data and metrics mean.
+You don’t want to miss out on information that could mean better decisions and more money in your pocket.

-Don’t worry – once you get to know the Google Analytics dashboard and all it has to offer, you’ll become an expert in no time.
-In this beginner’s guide, we’ll show you everything you need to know.
-You’ll learn to install Google Analytics on your website, monitor your traffic, and much more.
+Don’t worry – In this beginner’s guide, we’ll show you everything you need to become an expert at Google Analytics in 2020.
+You’ll learn how to install Google Analytics on your website, monitor your traffic, understand the various reports, and much more.

 Quick Google Analytics Glossary